AmaLS367/testizer_email_funnels/docs/en/operations_guide.md

    and check logs in `logs/app.log`, as well as logs in Brevo, to verify requests are formed correctly.

-3. Verify that entries appear in the `funnel_entries` table and everything looks as expected.
+3. Verify that the logs show what would be written to the `funnel_entries` table and everything looks as expected.
+Note: In dry-run mode, no entries are actually written to the database.

 4. Change in `.env`: